3 Winter Time Trainer Workouts for Triathletes

 WARM UP

 Ride 10 minutes easy, warming up into the ride.
+This warm up portion can be extended as needed if you find you need longer warm up periods.

-- 30 seconds left leg
+• 30 seconds left leg

-- 30 seconds right leg.
+• 30 seconds right leg

 MAIN SETS

-- 5 minutes steady.
+• 5 minutes easy

-- Ride 5 minutes steady
+• Ride 5 minutes easy

-- Ride 5 minutes steady
+• Ride 5 minutes steady/Aerobic

 If you find doing 5 continuous minutes of each of these drills is too challenging at first, you can break it up by doing 1 minute steady, 1 minute downstroke drill, 1 minute upstroke drill, 1 minute easy.
 Repeat until you get to 20-30 minutes of riding for the main segment.
-Remember: the focus here is becoming a more efficient rider – so don’t slog through the drill if your form is off–and don’t push the power at the expense of form.

 COOL

-- 5-10 minutes easy
+• 5-10 minutes easy

 Bike Trainer Workout #2: Big Gear Biking